clairemanthey/adventure_blog/content/blog/2022-09-12 -semantic-html.md

 <br>

-How to use semantic HTML makes the web more accessible to everyone.
+Up Next: How to use semantic HTML.